machado-research/AgarCL/temp_readme_to_be_edited.md

 # macOS Installation Guide

+First of all, follow the instructions here [https://brew.sh/](https://brew.sh/) and make sure you have homebrew installed and updated.

-Follow these steps to set up the AgarCL environment on macOS:
+Then follow these steps to set up the AgarCL environment on macOS:

 1. **Clone the repository:**
    ```bash